‘One of the best country house specialists in Britain’

 Today, most domestic kitchens are used by the home-owner and not by staff.
 We prepare our own food, and as a result, kitchen islands tend to look less utilitarian.

 Many of Artichoke’s kitchen design commissions are for large country houses where history has played its part in shaping how the house looks and runs.
-Often these design commissions are from the new owners who are often responsible for replacing years of lost period character.
+Often these design commissions are from the new owners who are responsible for replacing years of lost period character.
 As bespoke kitchen designers, it is often our responsibility to balance their wishes for period authenticity with the practical needs of a modern home.

 This case-study shows how one such kitchen island has evolved from a series of simple sketches to the finished article in Artichoke’s workshop.

-Each kitchen design project evolves in different ways, but in this case, initial ideas were roughed out on paper to gauge the feasibility and to help give the client an understanding for what can be achieved.
+Each kitchen design project evolves in different ways, but in this case, initial ideas were roughed out on paper to gauge the feasibility and to help give the client an understanding of what can be achieved.

 Once the kitchen island design is approved by the client, our cabinet makers will make the piece in digital form first using a software package that will also calculate bills of materials, quantities of components weight of parts etc. We make every piece virtually in this way.
 It ensures all potential problems are ironed out before we purchase materials, and it improves efficiency for the client.